2013-2014 Undergraduate Writing Prizes

 - The Dever Prize for Freshman Writing – a cash award for the best essay (at least five double-spaced pages) written by a freshman for any English course.
 The essay should be submitted by a member of the English faculty with an application form filled out by the faculty member.
 Instructors may nominate up to three essays.

 - The McCarthy Prize – a cash award, open to juniors and seniors, given annually for the best collection of pieces of creative writing (fiction, poetry, or creative nonfiction or pieces from several different genres).
 The submission may total no more than 12 pages.
 Prose should be double spaced; poetry may be single spaced).
 Both published and unpublished work may be submitted; if a work has been published or is forthcoming, please note this at the top.
 Fragments of longer works are acceptable, but please note them as such.
 Applicants may nominate themselves.

-- The Randall Award – a gift of books presented in honor of author and professor John Randall to the undergraduate writer of the best essay in the field of American literature and culture.
+- The Randall Award – a gift of books presented in honor of author and Professor John Randall to the undergraduate writer of the best essay in the field of American literature and culture.
 This may include literary journalism, as well as scholarly essays.
-Chapters from relevant Senior Honors Projects are eligible; submissions should be limited to 20 double-spaced pages.
-Faculty may nominate up to two student essays or chapters written during AY 2013-14.
-Students nominating themselves may submit one essay or one chapter.
-Open to all students.
-Either the student or a faculty member may submit the essay and cover sheet by the last day of March at 4pm.
+Chapters from relevant Senior Honors Projects from AY 2013-14 are eligible; submissions should be limited to 20 double-spaced pages.
+Faculty may nominate up to two student essays or chapters written during AY 2013-14 or Spring semester 2013 by current undergraduates.
+Undergraduate students nominating themselves may submit one essay or one chapter written during Fall/Spring 2013-14 or Spring semester 2013.
+Either the student or a faculty member may submit the essay and cover sheet by the last day of March at 4:00 p.m.

 Prizes Requiring Publication in BC Undergraduate Publications